nodejs/build/ansible/README.md

 Each host needs a bit of metadata:

-  - (required) `ip`: used both by ansible and placed in your ssh config.
+  - (required) `ip`: used both by ansible and placed in your ssh config
-  - `user`: only provide if ssh requires a non-root login.
-Passing this will additionally make ansible try to become root for all commands executed.
+  - `user`: only provide if ssh requires a non-root login—passing this will additionally make ansible try to become root for all commands executed
-  - `alias`: creates shorthand names for ssh convenience.
+  - `alias`: creates shorthand names for ssh convenience
-  - `labels`: Each host can also labels.
-More on that below.
+  - `labels`: each host can also labels, more on that below
+  - `server_jobs`: fix the number of parallel compile and test processes

 ### Adding extra options to a host